amedina14/pages_1/README.md

 # Readme
-for general pages html, css, etc.
+These are general pages html, css, to test git commands on repo.